Estes Angler’s Local Area Fishing Report

 For additional streamflows across Colorado, visit www.dwr.state.co.us/SurfaceWater/

-Updated 9/15/25 The flows into Lake Estes are currently 41cfs.
-Flows out of Lake Estes are running at 45 cfs.
+Updated 10/6/25 The flows into Lake Estes are currently 49 cfs.
+Flows out of Lake Estes are running at 44 cfs.
 Fishing continues to be very good from the tail water down through the Big Thompson canyon.
-Nymphing pattern try Patts rubberleg, pheasant tails, Sparkle wing and foam head RS2, Hares ears, midge patterns Rainbow warrior, Olive tickets Zebra and Blue Poison tung, Hot head sow bugs, cdc pheasant tails.
+Nymphing pattern try Patts rubberleg, pheasant tails, Sparkle wing and foam head RS2, Hares ears, Birds Nest midge patterns Rainbow warrior, Hot head sow bugs, CDC pheasant tails have all been very productive.
+Good drifts and presentations mean a lot.
 Dry dropper patterns, Chubby Chernobyls, Hippie Stompers, Stubby Chubby to midge, Mayfly and caddis nymphs will work well.
-Dry flies include Pmd, BWO’s, Mole flies, Parachute Adams, Elk/Deer hair caddis, Parachute Hoppers, Ant and Beetle patterns.
-Deep and slower moving waters down in the canyon try wooly bugger and streamer patterns in Blk, Olive, Brown, can also produce nice trout.
+Dry flies include Pmd, BWO’s, CDC Beatis Dun, Mole flies, Parachute Adams, Deep and slower moving waters down in the canyon try wooly bugger and streamer patterns in Blk, Olive and a Thin Mint can also produce nice trout.

 St.Vrain

-Updated 9/15/25 Flows in the Fall River are down to their summer flows and fishing has been good.
+Updated 10/6/25 Flows in the Fall River are down to their summer flows and fishing has been good.
 Faster moving water, undercut banks and deeper pools are where you will find the trout.
-Squirmy Worms in pink and purple, pheasant tails, Caddis patterns such as the ticket and Electric caddis, zebra midge and Poison Tung patterns, Foam wing and Sparkle winged RS2.
+Squirmy Worms in pink and purple, pheasant tails, Caddis patterns such as the ticket and Electric caddis, Foam wing and Sparkle winged RS2.
 Dry dropper pattern Try stubby chubby, Hippie Stompers to Ant and Beetle patterns.
 Dry flies try Elk/Deer hair caddis, Hopper patterns, UV Cinnamon parachutes, Grey Drakes, PMD, Yellow Sallies, small Parachute Adams, bwo and Extended body bwo patterns as well.

-Updated 9/15/25.
-Flows of Glacier Creek continue to decrease and fishing has been good all up through the park.
+Updated 10/6/25.
+Flows of Glacier Creek continue to decrease but with recent snow and rain in the upper elevations the fishing continues to be good all up through the park.
 San Juan, Squirmy worms and small chenille type worms in pink and Purple Small Caddis midge patterns RS2 pheasant tails, Blk Copper John will work well.
-Chubby Chernobyl and stubby Chubbies, Parachute Hopper to a Blk Copper John works well in the mornings.
+Chubby Chernobyl and stubby Chubbies, Fat Angies, Parachute Hopper to a Blk Copper John works well in the mornings.
 Hippie stompers with Ant and Beetle patterns trailing behind.
 Dry flies parachute Adams, UV Cinnamon Parachutes, PMD, Ext.
 Bwo’s, mole flies, Hopper Patterns Deer/Elk Hair caddis have been doing very well.
+Slower moving deep pools try Thin Mints, Black and Olive wooly Buggers stripped or dead drift can produce trout.

 Roaring River

-Updated 9/15/25 Fish inlet and outlets of the lakes.
-Chubby Chernobyl to Small midges and pheasant tails and worm patterns, Dry Flies, Orange Ashers, Blue Ashers, Crackle Backs, Stuck in the shuck, PMD, BWO’s, Hippy Stompers to a Black Ant, Beetle patterns, Elk/Deer hair caddis, Parachute Adams, Royal Wulff, Grey Drakes, Hot Mini Mayfly Garcia’s in Purple, UV Parachutes, Griffiths Gnats.
+Updated 10/6/25 The first snows up in the park tells us that our time on high mountain lakes and streams is quickly coming to an end.
+We still have a few weeks left to enjoy our time on the water.
+Fish inlet and outlets of the lakes.
+The cooler mornings can make for some slower takes, but the fishing does improve as the day gets warmer.
+Chubby Chernobyl to Small midges and pheasant tails and worm patterns, Dry Flies, Orange Ashers, Blue Ashers, Renegades, Crackle Backs, Stuck in the shuck, PMD, BWO’s, Hippy Stompers to a Black Ant, Beetle patterns, Elk/Deer hair caddis, Parachute Adams, Royal Wulff, Grey Drakes, Hot Mini Mayfly Garcia’s in Purple, UV Parachutes, Griffiths Gnats.
 Streamers/ Buggers/ leech patterns in Black, Olive, Thin Mints stripped along the edge of drop offs.